Rapid City Journal

 - I attended the first mental health court in South Dakota and interviewed two participants

-- I wrote about how the Pennington County prosecutor and public defender disagree on whether changing South Dakota's strict drug laws would help tackle meth addiction, swamped courts, and jails and prisons full of convicted drug offenders.
+- I wrote about how the Pennington County prosecutor and public defender disagree on whether changing South Dakota's strict drug laws would help tackle meth addiction, swamped courts, and jails and prisons full of drug offenders.

 - I profiled Pennington County's growing adult diversion program and one of its participants.

-- I wrote about how after the Attorney General spearheaded a bill that would repeal a sentencing law aimed at criminal justice reform, some Pennington Count leaders said it would be unwise to change this one law without conducting a complete review of the state's reform efforts.
+- I wrote about how after the Attorney General spearheaded a bill that would repeal a sentencing law aimed at criminal justice reform, some Pennington Count leaders said it would be unwise to change the law without conducting a complete review of the state's reform efforts.
 The bill ultimately failed.

 - I interviewed a recovering meth addict and former prisoner about how he thinks the state could fight its meth and incarceration problems.